Darshil-Solanki/LeetCode/README.md

 # LeetCode
-This repo. contains code of LeetCode challenges and problems.
+This Repositiory contains code of leetcode daily challenges and contest and all most popular list of questions by leetcode